 The preparation and administration costs listed below are covered to a maximum of 15% of the total of the other allowable expenses:

-- cost of providing substitute teachers to allow the teachers concerned to participate in the various project phases
+- cost of providing substitute teachers to enable the teachers concerned to participate in the various project phases

-- technical support and computing costs for workshops carried out by videoconference
+- technical support and information technology costs for workshops carried out by videoconference

 - cost of stationery, printing and photocopying

 - computer equipment

 - training costs for teachers and cultural partners

 - accommodation and meal costs incurred by students on field trips

 The project submission deadline is determined by each school service centre and school board.